naztronaut/RaspberryPi-Website-Uptime-Monitor/README.md

 1. `/overrideGreen` - override the database value that keeps the green light turned off. `PUT` request taking one parameter: `status` (0 or 1)
 2. `/checkFrequency` - Changes the frequency at which the regular site check runs.
 By default it's every 15 minutes. `PUT` request that takes three parameters: `cronName`, `cronVal`, and `enabled` (0 or 1)
 3. `/updateCron` - Changes the crontab values of placed cronjobs based on comment name. `PUT` request that takes 4 paramters: `comment` (unique identifier), `cronName`, `cronVal`, and `enabled` (0 or 1).
+4. `/getSites`  - Newest - will replace `/currentStatus` and be more configurable

 More will be added.
 Want me to add something specific, let me know!